 People love sweets, and my mission is to prove to people that when they change their eating habits they don’t have to lose delectable treats.
-Whether your paleo, primal, gluten-free, grain-free or just eat whole foods, there are always ways to enjoy some sweets that are made from nothing but whole simple ingredients.
+Whether you’re paleo, primal, gluten-free, grain-free or just eat whole foods, there are always ways to enjoy some desserts that are made from nothing but whole simple ingredients.
 Just to keep you grounded, that doesn’t mean we should eat something like this every day for every meal, even though I want to.
 Foods like this just provide you with healthier alternatives to processed foods and you know EVERYTHING that goes into it.

 I also have a secret to share.
 Before I started my Paleo journey, I had never cooked before unless it was a microwaved meal or cut and slice cookie dough.
-Since we shouldn’t use a microwave as Katie talked about here (link to your microwave post) and pre-made cookie mix makes me sick, I had to learn how to cook.
+Since we shouldn’t use a microwave as Katie talked about here, and pre-made cookie mix makes me sick, I had to learn how to cook.
 The best part of my journey has been realizing that cooking real foods that nourish my body has been both simple and enjoyable.
 When I first realized I had to learn how to feed myself 3 meals a day, I was overwhelmed with anxiety and had no idea where to start.
 Luckily, my bodies need to eat took over and I jumped the largest hurdle in the whole process.
 I took a step forward and started.

 Which leads me to you.
 I hear it daily that people can’t cook, or that recipe is too complicated, or I don’t know how to bake.
 Well I have a question for you: What is the worst possible thing that will happen if you try?
 We all fell on our face crawling, but eventually learned how to walk.
 We all fell off our bikes but still learned how to ride.
 I hit a few mailbox posts and curbs while learning how to drive, but I still got my license (I am a better driver now though, I swear).
 Moral of the story is whether you have never cooked before or you have failed numerous times, get in the kitchen and make some deliciousness.
 Our health and well-being depends on it.